ooojustin/Dynago/README.md

 Future development:

 > Transfer pre-compiling randomization such as variable name randomization to my own custom obfuscation.
+Use mono/dnlib instead of string manipulation.

 ## Notes